Редактиране

 This capability is in preview and is subject to the Supplemental Terms of Use for Microsoft Azure Previews.

-To perform custom integration tasks inline with your Standard workflow in Azure Logic Apps, you can directly add and run simple C# scripts from your workflow in the Azure portal.
+To perform custom integration tasks inline with your Standard workflow in Azure Logic Apps, you can directly add and run C# scripts from within your workflow.
 For this task, use the Inline Code action named Execute CSharp Script Code.
-This action returns the result from the script so you can use that output in your workflow's subsequent actions.
+This action returns the results from your script so that you can use this output in your workflow's subsequent actions.

 This capability provides the following benefits:

-• Write your own scripts to solve more complex integration problems without having to use Azure Functions.
+• Write your own scripts within the workflow designer so that you can solve more complex integration challenges without having to use Azure Functions.
+No other service plans are necessary.

 This benefit streamlines workflow development plus reduces the complexity and cost with managing more services.